rachelaronoff/www.hackuarium.ch/docs/40_phmeter/30_using/qualifiers.md

 It can be set using the `uq`command.

-You can also display this number as 2 bytes and therefore as 2 ascii code.
+You can also display this number as 2 bytes and therefore as 2 ASCII code.

-In the case of the pHMeter the first ascii code is `$`.
+In the case of the pHMeter the first ASCII code is `$`.

 You may for example give the following code to the pHMeter